-In lieu of intentionally exercising for a strategic reason, people tend to hold their incentive stock options right up until the expiration date.
-At that point, people tend to exercise those options (or ISOs) because they face a “use it or lose it” situation: if they don’t exercise, the option expires, and they’ll forfeit any potential value.
+Instead of intentionally exercising for a strategic reason, it’s possible to hold incentive stock options right up until the expiration date.
+At that point, people tend to exercise those options because they face a “use it or lose it” situation: if they don’t exercise, the option expires, and they’ll forfeit any potential value.

-Sound familiar?
-If you have ISOs but haven’t made a plan for them beyond “I’ll figure it out later,” you may not want to follow this path.
-Instead, consider setting a strategy — specifically, a strategy to exercise some or all of your ISOs early.
+If you have incentive stock options but haven’t made a plan for them beyond “I’ll figure it out later,” you may want to consider the alternatives, and the alternatives are many.

 The Allure of Waiting

-In addition, waiting until your incentive stock options expire might look like an attractive approach if you want certainty.
-There’s always that “what if” question of, what if the value of your ISOs go up?
+Waiting until your incentive stock options expire might also look like an attractive approach if you want certainty.
+If you exercise early, there is that “what if” question of, what if the value of your ISOs goes up?
 This encourages many people to wait until they simply can’t wait anymore because of an approaching expiration date.

-Dealing with your options doesn’t need to be this way, where you wait until the last second and then face a high-pressure situation to act fast before the ISOs expire.
+Dealing with your options doesn’t need to be this way, where you wait until the last second and then face a high-pressure situation to act fast before the incentive stock options expire.
 Implementing a different strategy and exercising incentive stock options early might be a better option.

 Let’s explore a few reasons to consider exercising early.

-1 – Exercising ISOs Early May Keep the Bargain Element and AMT Low
+1 – Exercising Incentive Stock Options Early May Keep the Alternative Minimum Tax Low

 Exercising incentive stock options may cause you to be subject to the alternative minimum tax (or AMT) in the year you exercise.
-AMT is a separate income tax calculation that often impacts the tax return if you exercise and hold ISOs.
-The greater the spread between the market price at exercise and the exercise price (known as the bargain element), the greater the potential for AMT.
+The alternative minimum tax is a separate income tax calculation that often impacts a tax return if you exercise and hold incentive stock options.
+The greater the spread between the fair market value at exercise and the exercise price (known as the bargain element), the greater the potential for the alternative minimum tax.

 Specifically, the bargain element is calculated as follows: